-WARA Residencies 2016Grants & Fellowships > WARA Residencies
+WARA Residency Fellowship 2018Grants & Fellowships > WARA Residency Fellowship

 In the interest of enhancing transatlantic exchange and collaboration, the West African Research Association, with funding from the Bureau of Educational and Cultural Affairs of the US State Department, offers Residencies for WARA member institutions to host a West African Scholar on their campus.
 Each residency will last 4-8 weeks and will provide the visiting scholar with opportunities for library research, guest lecturing, and/or collaborative work with American colleagues.
 Please note that residencies are short-term exchanges and are not meant to fill faculty positions.
 WARA will pay the round-trip travel costs of the selected scholar as well as a stipend of $3500 to help cover meals and local transportation costs.
 Host institutions are encouraged to provide additional support in the form of housing, office space, library privileges, laboratory facilities, or other supports for the period of the residency.
-To apply for a residency to take place in Fall 2016, interested member institutions should submit:
+Click here for French and Portuguese translations of this announcement.
+All applications must be submitted online and will include:

 - Name and contact information for representative of WARA host institution